arclabs561/ai-visual-test/docs/api/PRIMARY_API.md

 ### Meta Testing

-The documentation site includes a "meta test" section that demonstrates ai-browser-test testing itself.
+The documentation site includes a "meta test" section that demonstrates ai-visual-test testing itself.
 This is the "drink champagne / dog food" approach - using our own tool to validate our own documentation.

 See `evaluation/meta-documentation-test.mjs` for the complete implementation.